Koulibaly sinks struggling Juve to put Napoli top - RFI

 Kalidou Koulibaly made sure that Juventus' miserable start to the season continued on Saturday with the late winner in a 2-1 triumph for Napoli that put them top of Serie A.

-Matteo Politano levelled for Luciano Spalletti's side just before the hour mark after Alvaro Morata had put a depleted Juve ahead early on.
+Matteo Politano levelled near the hour mark after Alvaro Morata had put a depleted Juve ahead early on.

-Lazio, Inter Milan, Roma and AC Milan will attempt to maintain their perfect starts when they play on Sunday.
+Koulibaly, 30, won the match for Napoli after reporting for training immediately following his return to Italy from World Cup qualifying wins for his country over Togo and Congo.

+After netting the winner he snatched a camera from a pitch-side photographer to take a snap of the celebrating fans behind the goal.

-Juve had come into the match against one of their fiercest rivals off the back of an embarrassing home defeat to Empoli and the sudden departure of Cristiano Ronaldo before the international break.
+Juve had come into the match against one of their fiercest rivals off the back of an embarassing home defeat by Empoli and the sudden departure of Cristiano Ronaldo before the international break.

 Napoli's initial enthusiasm slowly waned as Juve, missing Italy forward Federico Chiesa and all of their South American internationals -- including Paulo Dybala -- closed ranks to protect their lead.